-- Nonkeratinizing differentiated carcinoma:- Cancer cells in tissues of the nasopharyngeal that are not coated by keratin.
+- Nonkeratinizing Differentiated Carcinoma: Cancer cells in tissues of the nasopharynx that are not coated by keratin.

-- Race:- More people in parts of China, Southeast Asia, and northern Africa are affected by this type of cancer.
-Asian immigrants in the US are more probable than Asian Americans to get this kind of cancer.
-The Inuit people, native of Alaska are also very susceptible to this condition.
+- Race: More people in parts of China, Southeast Asia, and northern Africa are affected by this type of cancer.
+Asian immigrants in the US are more likely than Asian Americans to get this kind of cancer.
+The Inuit people, natives of Alaska, are also very susceptible to this condition.

 - Bloody discharge from your nose